vkuznet/sitestat/README.md

 # list site statistics for last month with breakdown for all data-tiers and look for NUSERS metric
 sitestat -site T2_XX_Abc -trange 1m -metric NUSERS -breakdown tier

+# by default sitestat relies on PhEDEx data-service to collect
+# dataset information on site, but we may use DBS instead
+sitestat -site T2_XX_Abc -trange 1m -dbsinfo

+# return information in json data format
+sitestat -site T2_XX_Abc -trange 1m -format json
 ```